elgp-research/Leading_Indicators/2023_Mar_16/Data_Analysis.md

 ## Data Sources

-I am testing out the new changes to the github organization name For this Leading Indicator, we collected data from the IPUMS USA micro data series.
+For this Leading Indicator, we collected data from the IPUMS USA micro data series.
 We created a data extract from the [IPUMS website](https://usa.ipums.org/usa/) for the following respondent-level
 characteristics: